 3. Don’t overreact if they still demand too much

-If you find yourself with a diva on your hands, remind them of any pre-agreed terms whilst remaining polite and professional.
+If you find yourself with a diva on your hands, remind them of any pre-agreed terms while remaining polite and professional.

 As tempting as it may be, try not to say anything that might provoke the influencer to rant about you on their social media profiles.